krgross/bma590-course-notes/docs/08-GEEandGLMMandGAMM.md

 Intriguingly, but not surprisingly, the fit to the within-year trend clearly shows that the spring warm-up in Raleigh is decidedly more gradual than the fall cool-down.
 Fall in the Piedmont is ever fleeting.

-Less substantially, but still interestingly, the estimate of the correlation between temperature anomalies on consecutive days is $\approx$ 0.68, which matches lived experience.
+Less substantially, but still interestingly, the estimate of the correlation between temperature anomalies on consecutive days is $\approx$ 0.68, which matches experience.

 The best-fitting smoothing spline for the among-year trend is linear.
 Let's replace the smoothing spline by a linear term so that it is easier to extract the slope, which will now be contained in the `lme` portion.